openfisca/openfisca-doc/README.md

 > Note: this documentation is being written.

-OpenFisca is a versatile microsimulation free software.
+OpenFisca is a versatile microsimulation software.

 It is published under the [GNU Affero General Public License version 3.0](http://www.gnu.org/licenses/agpl-3.0.html).